-- (3) A direction to recall a gas appliance may require the trader to give- - (a) written notice of the recall to people to whom the trader sold, or may have sold, a gas appliance to which the direction relates; or - (b) public notice of the recall.
+- (3) A direction to recall a gas appliance may require the trader- - (a) to give written notice of the recall to people to whom the trader sold, or may have sold, a gas appliance to which the direction relates; or - (b) to publish a notice of the recall in a daily newspaper. - (4) A trader must not, without reasonable excuse, contravene a direction given to the trader under this section.